Foundry logo Foundry Architecture

 • internal/server: preview HTTP server, file watching, and incremental rebuild orchestration.

-• internal/plugins: plugin metadata, registration, lifecycle hooks, and generated plugin sync.
+• internal/plugins: plugin metadata, registration, lifecycle hooks, generated plugin sync, and the RPC host for out-of-process plugins.

 • internal/theme: theme management, validation, and scaffolding.